Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 650 Ti 2GB should be much faster than the GeForce 9600 GSO 384MB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 650 Ti 2GB should be 125% quicker than the GeForce 9600 GSO 384MB in general, because of its higher bandwidth. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 650 Ti 2GB is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 650 Ti 2GB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison